Amersham: Places of worship

 In Old Amersham stands the Grade I listed Church of England St Mary's Church, a 13th-century building that has been altered over the years.
-The present exterior is largely Victorian but the building contains a 14th-century font, 17th century glass from Lamer Manor in Hertfordshire, and monuments in the chancel and in the Drake Chapel to 17th and 18th century notables.
+The present exterior is largely Victorian but the building contains a 14th-century font, 17th-century glass from Lamer Manor in Hertfordshire, and monuments in the chancel and in the Drake Chapel to 17th- and 18th-century notables.

-Also in the town there is the Grade II* listed Amersham Meeting House (a Quaker meeting house), two Methodist churches, St John's in Woodside Road and another in the High Street, and King's Church Amersham, a free church.
+Also in the town there is the Grade II* listed Amersham Meeting House (a Quaker meeting house), a Methodist church in the High Street, and King's Church Amersham, a free church.

 Education

 There are two secondary schools located in Amersham: Dr Challoner's Grammar School for boys, and Amersham School, a non selective co-educational academy.
 Additionally, Amersham is included in the catchment areas of both Dr Challoner's High School, a girls' grammar school in Little Chalfont, and Chesham Grammar School, a co-educational grammar school in Chesham.

 The Dr Challoner's schools share a common foundation dating back to 1624 when the grammar school (then for boys only) started in Old Amersham.
 Dr Challoner's Grammar School moved to its present site in Amersham-on-the-Hill in 1905 when it became co-educational.
 In 1937 the school was incorporated into the state system.
 After rapid growth it was decided to establish Dr Challoner's High School for Girls in nearby Little Chalfont in 1962 and Dr Challoner's Grammar School reverted to being for boys only.
 In 2015 Dr Challoner's Grammar School once again welcomed girls into its Sixth Form.

 Amersham School opened on its current site in 1964 as the Brudenell County Secondary School (for girls).
 Following the closure of the Raans County Secondary School (for boys) in 1988, Brudenell became co-educational and was renamed Amersham School.

 Amersham is served by several primary schools, including Our Lady's Roman Catholic Primary, Chestnut Lane School, Elangeni School, Chesham Bois Church of England School, St. Mary's Church of England Primary School, St. George's Church of England Infant School and Woodside Junior School.

 There are two private preparatory schools: The Beacon School (boys) and Heatherton House (girls).

 The Henry Allen Nursery School is Amersham's only state maintained nursery school.

 Amersham is also served by Amersham & Wycombe College for further education.